In Brief: Moonstone meets Poison Ivy, with a dash of Venom, and side helpings of Elle Woods and Blanche Devereaux.

 POWERS & TACTICS

 The symbiotic alien plant which fused with her has transformed her body on the molecular level into an ambulatory plant.
-She looks human on the surface, but beneath the skin, her flesh, blood, and bone has mostly been replaced with cellulose, sap, and wood, and what remains has little value beyond the cosmetic.
+She looks human on the surface, but beneath the skin, her flesh, blood, and bone has mostly been replaced with cellulose, sap, and wood.
 Her plant tissues are more durable and resilient than her old flesh, her aging process has slowed considerably, and she can completely regrow any lost body parts.
 Her body engages in photosynthesis, so she doesn’t need to breathe or eat food, though she still does, both for the pleasurable sensation and because she can derive nutrients from it; it’s the equivalent of spreading fertilizer over crops.
 She can also extend roots from her body down into soil to obtain water and nutrients, but eating and drinking feels more familiar.
-The diseases and poisons of animals no longer affect her, although certain chemical fertilizers have effects on her similar to those of caffeine or alcohol when she discreetly adds them to her coffee and cocktails (making those drinks toxic for anyone else in the process).
-Like an old tree, her aging process has stalled to the point of being imperceptible.
-With an infusion of sunlight, her body is able to mend most wounds instantly, and even grievous injuries will heal in a matter of hours instead of days or weeks.
+The diseases and poisons of animals no longer affect her, although certain chemical fertilizers have effects on her similar to those of caffeine or alcohol when she discreetly adds them to her coffee and cocktails (which also makes those drinks toxic for anyone else).
 However, as a plant, she is more vulnerable to dehydration and extremes of temperature, her tissues are more flammable, and defoliants and herbicides which would be harmless to a human will kill her in a matter of seconds.
 But if she is killed, a piece of her corpse can be re-planted like a cutting, and, if it is able to take root and it gets the water, nutrients, and sunlight it needs, then it will eventually regrow her entire body.

 Through the symbiote, she can psychically detect, communicate with, animate, control, and alter plants.
 She can make them move and act on her behalf, and she can transform them extensively, shaping them like clay, greatly increasing or decreasing their size, strength, and resilience, and making them sprout flowers which burst open to unleash sedative latex, or psychoactive pollen which can cause hallucinations and render the victim susceptible to suggestion.
 She doesn't strictly need to take any physical action to alter or control plants, but she uses physical gestures to help herself focus.
 In battle, she looks like she's dancing or conducting an orchestra.
-The transformations she uses most often reverse themselves as soon as she stops exerting the mental effort to maintain them; permanent changes require greater effort (power stunts for Continuous/Lasting or Independent versions of her powers).
-Nearby plants even respond to her unconscious desires and survival instinct, moving out of her way, or moving and stretching to protect her, blocking or swatting aside incoming attacks.
+Most of the transformations she causes reverse themselves quickly once she stops exerting the mental effort to maintain them; permanent changes require greater effort.
+Nearby plants respond to her unconscious desires and survival instincts, moving out of her way, or moving and stretching to protect her, blocking or swatting aside incoming attacks.
 Her ability to shape plant matter with her thoughts also extends to her own body.
 She can make plant appendages like vines, thorns, leaves, and roots sprout from her skin, with whatever pigmentation or texture she desires.
 In battle, she often grows an extra layer of thick bark over her skin, harder than rock.
 She can release luciferns and their catalyzing enzymes into parts of her body, causing them to glow.

 In a battle, engaging directly with supervillains is her last resort.
-Her first priorities are healing the wounded, and using her Create Object and Move Object powers to protect bystanders and even other heroes, either by shielding them or by moving them to a safe place.
-Even when she does fight directly, she attempts to restrain or incapacitate while doing as little harm as possible.
-Technically, she can create vines to whip or strangle, or thorns to cut and stab, either from her own body directly or by altering other plants, but she’s so loathe to do so that she leaves that to occasional power stunts, instead of buying any Damage-based alternate powers for her Plant Control array.
+Her first priorities are healing the wounded, and using her Create Object and Move Object powers to protect bystanders and other heroes, either by shielding them or by moving them to a safe place.
+When she does fight directly, she attempts to restrain or incapacitate her foes while doing as little harm as possible.
+She can create vines to whip or strangle, or thorns to cut and stab, either from her own body or by altering other plants, but she’s so loathe to inflict direct harm that she refuses to do so in all but the most desperate of circumstances.

 Accidents: Her powers are potentially destructive, especially when used indoors.
 Tree roots might burst up through floors or streets, while tree branches and stretched bushes come crashing through windows and walls.
 The GM can give her a Hero Point if the use of her powers causes a setback.
 Perhaps she triggers an effect like Environment Control which hinders her in the rest of the fight.
 Or maybe she endangers bystanders, and she must try to rescue them while the villain is still attacking.
 Alternately, the GM can give other PCs a Hero Point in exchange for making her attack powers affect her allies as well as the villains.
 For example, if she were to use her Fatigue power to spray a villain with a plant-derived sedative, and another hero then used a melee attack against that villain, the GM could declare retroactively that the Fatigue effect had acquired the Contagious extra, and some of the sedative was transferred from the villain to the melee-attacking hero, who now has to save against the Fatigue effect as well.